Im-Rises/particle-simulator-webgl/README.md

 - &#9744; Correct the UI not working correctly when toggling fullscreen (maybe it's because of the library Itself) frame the click only change the location of the target
 - &#9744; Correct the app lagging when not touching the screen in mobile
+- &#9744; Correct the drag on mobile devices

 ---